paulrex/MRStackExample/README.md

 Thanks to AFNetworking for their great and simple NSURLConnection wrapper.
 I've bundled the library here so you can just clone this project and run it.

-Again, remember that this code demonstrates **one** way to build a clean, decoupled architecture; it is not **the** way, because **the** way does not exist.
+Remember that this code demonstrates **one** way to build a clean, decoupled architecture; it is not **the** way, because **the** way does not exist.
 Adapt the approaches here to match the problem you're solving.

-Lastly, this whole repo is a work in progress.
+This whole repo is a work in progress.
 I wrote all the code currently here in a ~1.5 hour code sprint, to take a break from another project and to see if I could get a client-server app running in less than 2 hours.
-I may update this code with more functionality later, as time permits (specific feature requests are welcome).
+I may update this code with more functionality later, as time permits (let me know if you have specific feature requests).

-That said, feedback, comments, and/or dissenting opinions on architecture are always welcome!
+Feedback, comments, and/or dissenting opinions on architecture are always welcome!
 Email me or open a pull request for discussion.